bmuscato/IJCAI_25_MultiPerspective/README.md

 # IJCAI_25_MultiPerspective

-**Integrating Minority Voices: A Multi-Perspective Approach for more Inclusive Language Models**
+**Perspectives in Play:A Multi-Perspective Approach for more Inclusive NLP Systems**

 **Abstract**